cpp-linter/cpp-linter-action/README.md

   - Prefix a path with a bang ('!') to make it explicitly _not_ ignored - order of multiple paths does _not_ take precedence.
 The '!' prefix can be applied to a submodule's path (if desired) but not hidden directories.
   - Glob patterns are not supported here.
-All asterick characters ('\*') are literal.
+All asterisk characters ('\*') are literal.
 - Default: '.github'

 #### `thread-comments`